-Although designed to address the hierarchy problem by exploiting an additional dimension, this solution is quite distinct from that studied in Refs.
-[1-3]: (i) The hierarchy between the fundamental five-dimensional Planck scale and the compactification scale $\mu_c \equiv 1/r_c$ is only of order 10, as opposed to $(M{\rm Pl}/{\rm TeV})^{2/n}$ . (ii) There is one additional dimension, as opposed to $n \ge 2$ .
-The experimentally distinctive consequences are as follows: (i) There are no light Kaluza-Klein (KK) modes.
-The excitation scale is of the order of a TeV.
-However, as with the scenario of Ref.
-[1], string/M-theoretic excitations are also expected to appear at the TeV scale. (ii) The coupling of an individual KK excitation to matter or to other gravitational modes is set by the weak, not the Planck scale.
+Although designed to address the hierarchy problem by exploiting an additional dimension, this solution is quite distinct from that proposed in Ref.
+[1]: 1) The hierarchy between the fundamental five-dimensional Planck scale and the compactification scale, $\mu_c \equiv 1/r_c$ is only of order 50, as opposed to $(M{Pl}/TeV)^{2/n}$.
+2) There is one additional dimension, as opposed to $n \geq 2$.
+The experimentally distinctive consequences are: 1) There are no light Kaluza-Klein modes.
+The excitation scale is of order a TeV.
+Therefore, current constraints from particle physics [2], astrophysics and cosmology [3] do not apply.
+Because of this the scale at which gravity becomes strong can be quite low.
+However, as with the scenario of

+Ref.
+[1], string/M-theoretic excitations are also expected to appear at the TeV scale.
+2) The coupling of an individual KK excitation to matter or to other gravitational modes is set by the weak, not the Planck scale.
 The KK modes are not invisible; they should be observable at high energy colliders as spin-2 resonances that can be reconstructed from their decay products.